Jason2Brownlee/QuakeBotArchive/README.md

 Sep 12 1996 | elim10.zip | Eliminator Bot v1.0 released.
 Sep ??
 1996 | reaprb01.zip | Reaper Bot v1.0 released.

-Some people seem to really care about which was the first bot for Quake (e.g. [here](https://www.guinnessworldrecords.com/world-records/first-computer-controlled-deathmatch-opponent) and [here](https://www.quakewiki.net/quake-1-bots/#comment-2825) and [here](https://www.reddit.com/r/OutreachHPG/comments/40y87j/psa_how_to_spot_a_hackerbotter/)), this section attempts to answer the question.
+Some people seem to really care about which was the first bot for Quake (e.g. [here](https://www.guinnessworldrecords.com/world-records/first-computer-controlled-deathmatch-opponent) and [here](https://www.quakewiki.net/quake-1-bots/#comment-2825) and [here](https://www.reddit.com/r/OutreachHPG/comments/40y87j/psa_how_to_spot_a_hackerbotter/)).

-Using dates in the text files, it suggest that the **TMBot** was the first cooperative Quake bot and the **DMBot** was the first deathmatch Quake bot, followed within days by the BGBot and TLGBot.
+Using dates in the text files and usenet posts, it suggest that the **TMBot** was the first cooperative Quake bot and the **DMBot** was the first deathmatch Quake bot, followed within days by the BGBot and TLGBot.

 More popular bots like the Zeus, Eliminator, and Reaper were not released until September 1996.
-Note, it is currently hard to nail down the exactly filename and date for the first release of the reaper bot.
+Note, it is currently hard to nail down the exact filename and date for the first release of the reaper bot.

 ## Quake Bot List